saif90834/readme.md/readme.md

 # 👋 Hello, I am Saif Ullah!

-I'm a data analyst with 9+ years of experience in logistics operations.
+I'm a data analyst with 9+ years of experience in logistics operations in EXL Service Pvt Ltd. Noida.
 I'm currently transitioning into the tech world with a strong focus on data analysis.

 ## 🌟 About Me